KryptomineCH/CHIA-RPC/README.md

 var rpc = new SendXCH_RPC(1234, "chia1q2jzm7eg5t2k8vnq3tkkf5l7zj9mfx9v7p9t5", 1000, 500, new string[] { "Transaction from Example program" })
 ```

-If this is not the case or for whatever other reason, You can also creath them like so:
+If this is not the case or for whatever other reason, You can also create them like so:
 ```C#
 // Create a new instance of the SendXCH_RPC class var rpc = new SendXCH_RPC